Security and Resilience in AI Systems

 Centralized logging and auditing

-Private VNet deployment with NSG
+Private VNet deployment with NSGs

-Prompt injection / abuse testing
+Prompt injection and abuse testing

 Model backup and versioning